-If you sustain a knee injury while snowshoeing, avoid walking if at all possible.
+Avoid walking if at all possible if you sustain a knee injury while snowshoeing.
 If medical help isn’t going to be available, have your buddy splint your whole leg and build a travois to haul your carcass back to civilization.
 Splint your knee with tree branches, rolled newspapers or whatever you’ve got.
 NEVER try to straighten an injured, bent knee because you can turn a minor problem into something catastrophic.
-Do not move your knee; if you have a torn meniscus or even a tiny chip fracture and you move your knee, it can wreck havoc with the inside mechanics of your knee.
+Do not move your knee; if you have a torn meniscus or even a tiny chip fracture and you move your knee, it can wreak havoc with the inside mechanics of your knee.

 How can one prevent knee injuries?
-The best thing you can do is strengthening your legs by using by exercise.
-This not only keeps the leg muscles strong and toned, but also keeps your ligaments supple which can minimize the chance of injury.
-Keep in mind that as you age, your ligaments become less limber, so exercise becomes even more important as you get older.
+The best thing you can do is strengthening your legs with exercise.
+This not only keeps the leg muscles strong and toned but also keeps your ligaments supple which can minimize the chance of injury.
+Furthermore, as you age, your ligaments become less limber, so exercise becomes even more important as you get older.